michelled/weavly.org/src/activities/creating-loops.md

   ### Skills

-  Directional skills to understand basic direction and repetition
+  Directional skills to understand basic directions and repetition

   ### Environment